We spend our year handpicking the most inspirational yoga, meditation and mindfulness practitioners,

 We cannot accept responsibility for belongings (although we usually have a lost property box at end of day).

-We cannot accompany children to the toilets so please bear this in and when leaving children over 8.
+We cannot accompany children to the toilets so please bear this in mind.

 No food or drink is to be consumed in the workshop space.